 “The best cure for boredom is to make sure you have regular new challenges and interesting things to do so one incident won’t throw you off too much,” explains Marcia Reynolds Psy.D.
 If you find yourself extremely bored at home and can’t think of anything to kill time, then here are some fun, productive and creative ideas for you to counter boredom when stuck at home:

 When you can’t find anything to do, then the best thing you can do is learn a new skill or a language.
 Although you may be an expert in your own field of interest that doesn’t mean there isn’t something you want to learn.
 There are a lot of areas that you can expand your knowledge about and gain mastery for both professional and personal development.
 There are a number of platforms that offer free online courses and help you learn something new.
 Some leading online learning platforms include:

 Yes, you’ve heard it before.
-And yes, you really need to get started.
+And yes, you really need to get started now.
 Don’t let boredom make you lazy and unhealthy.
-Now that you have a flexible schedule, you can use this time to start working out at home.
+Now that you have some time in your hands, you can use this time to start working out at home.
 You can do some body-weight training, cardio or even Zumba.
-In a Forbesarticle, Heather R Morgan writes “You don’t need the gym to do exercise.
+In a Forbes article, Heather R Morgan writes “You don’t need the gym to do exercise.
 Squats and ab workouts can be done without any equipment almost anywhere.
 Cans of food can become weights if you don’t have workout equipment.
 It’s so important to keep exercising to keep your immune system strong, especially if you’re not leaving the house to stretch your legs.”

 3. Clean your house